Home » Blog » Case Study » AiArthritis Brings Their Healthcare Vision to Life With Axero

 International Foundation for Autoimmune & Autoinflammatory Arthritis (AiArthritis) is an innovative nonprofit in every sense—from how they’re organized, to what they focus on, to how they solve important problems.
 When one of their project ideas won a notable research award, they applied their uniquely creative thinking to building the platform for that project on Axero.

 Nothing energizes us more than seeing how users stretch and flex Axero to fit even the most unusual use cases.
+This adaptability is why our intranet software is ideal for healthcare organizations looking to streamline communication and enhance collaboration.

 In our conversation with Tiffany Westrich-Robertson, the CEO and original founder of AiArthritis, we got to see firsthand how the organization used Axero to bring their award-winning vision to life with AiArthritis Voices.